roldel/alpine-VPS-manager/STEPS/alpine_os_vps_installation/actions.md

 ### 4. Post-Boot File Manipulation and Mounting:

-Following our `grub> boot` command, we enter a live linux alpine environment.
-All the changes we make will be lost upon next reboot.
+The grub configuration we have setup, boots an alpine live environment and prompt us with an initial shell.

-Nevertheless this environment provides the required tools to set up
+This environment is not persistent, the changes we make will be lost upon next reboot.

-As we boot into the live alpine environment we have just set up, we are propmpted with an initial shell, from which we can peform the required initial steps.
+Nevertheless this environment provides the required tools to manage mounts and make installation files (contained in the iso) available at the right location.
-In order to overwrite the target installation disk, during the alpine installation process, we will need to :
+Into this initial prompted shell :

 1. Mount the iso containing partition, to access its files
 ```mount /dev/sda1 /media/sda1```